 Deposits and withdrawals to and from the depot: payment methods and conditions

-- Credit cards like Visa or Mastercard
+- Credit cards such as Visa or Mastercard

-- Payment service providers such as Skrill, Neteller and Paypal
+- Payment service providers such as Skrill, Neteller and PayPal

 - Conventional bank transfer

 Credit cards are a popular means of payment, being easy to use, safe and they generally provide instant transfers.
 Most brokers accept credit cards, as well as conventional bank transfers or SOFORT bank transfers.
 The latter, in particular, is now relatively widespread, since transactions are processed quickly.
 Online payment services such as Neteller, PayPal and Skrill are also popular.
 In a broker evaluation, however, the number of payment methods is not the most important factor – what is important is that your preferred payment method is available.

 If your preferred payment method is available, you should look at the fees that may be charged for transactions – these can vary depending on the payment method.
 With some brokers, only a certain number of payments per month are free of charge.
 Concerning withdrawals in particular, some providers set limits, so that each payout is capped at a certain amount.
 Take the time to find out about fees and conditions for deposits and withdrawals.

 Does the Stock Portfolio Broker provide useful additional offers?

 Whilst additional offers are not the key characteristic of the best stock portfolio broker in a depot comparison, it is still a good idea to look out for them.
 Various training opportunities are helpful, especially for less experienced investors.
 These range from blogs to news to glossaries, guides, video tutorials, or even webinars.
 Market and economic reports or analysis tools also belong in this category and are useful for planning investments.

 An especially popular additional offer: the test depot